ferguswatson39/NHS-Referral-Form-Automation/README.md

 # NHS-Referral-Form-Automation
-A project designed to use the google drive api to extract data from referral forms saved to the drive and process their data into a structured csv file.
-This project has the capacity to automate the nhs referral form booking in process.
+A project designed to use an API to connect to a cloud storage platform (Google Drive) and extract the relevant referral form data from specified folders saved on the Drive.
+It then saves the referral forms locally on the computer, before reprocessing the data to a structured csv file.
 It has been specifically designed to process the ‘SWGLH Genomic Test Request Form’ (https://www.nbt.nhs.uk/sites/default/files/document/GMS%20Test%20Order%20Form%20v1.3.pdf) however other fillable pdf forms can also be processed.

 Key points: